akranias/akranias/README.md

 # 👋 Hello, I'm Athanasios Kranias, PhD, MPhil, MSc

-🎓 Researcher & Data Analyst specializing in **machine learning, risk analytics, and financial engineering** at the Department of Management Science & Technology @ **Athens University of Economics & Business (AUEB)**.
+🎓 Researcher & Data Analyst specializing in **machine learning, risk analytics, and financial engineering** at the Department of Management Science & Technology @ **Athens University of Economics & Business (AUEB)**
 📊 Experience across **banking, consulting, and academia** with expertise in data pipelines, regulatory reporting, and predictive modeling.
 🌱 Current PhD research for **Financial Engineering Research Center (FRC)** of the Management Science Laboratory (MLS) **ML in decentralized finance (DeFi)** and **sustainable finance (ESG investment)**.